Service-Learning for Students

 Get In Touch

-The Center for Service-Learning and Civic Engagement is centrally located on the Cocoa Campus, but you can contact a representative for any EFSC campus.
+The Center for Service-Learning and Civic Engagement is centrally located on the Cocoa Campus, but you can contact us no matter where you attend classes.
 Service-Learning staff are available Monday through Thursday from 8:30 AM to 4:30 PM.
 Be sure to check our Frequently Asked Questions page, too!

 Main Service-Learning Phone Number: 321-433-7610